enso-org/enso-archive/doc/design/engine/engine-services.md

 ##### Result

 ```
-{}
+null
 ```

 ##### Errors
 TBC

 #### `file/copy`
-This request asks the file managed to copy a specified filesystem object to another location.
+This request asks the file manager to copy a specified filesystem object to another location.

 - **Type:** Request